At a Glance

 ✨Tip Number 1

 Familiarise yourself with Lean and TPM principles before the interview.
-Being able to discuss specific examples of how you've applied these concepts in previous roles will demonstrate your expertise and passion for Operational Excellence.
+Being able to discuss specific methodologies, like Kaizen events or value stream mapping, will show your expertise and passion for operational excellence.

 ✨Tip Number 2